pnp/blog/content/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

 ---
-title: "Use PnP Powershell to add a document library web part to a page (and only show a specific folder)"
+title: "Use PnP PowerShell to add a document library web part to a page (and only show a specific folder)"
 date: 2021-06-10T08:40:00-04:00
 author: "Marijn Somers"
 categories: ["PnP PowerShell", "SharePoint"]